pablogila/qrotor/README.md

 ## Solving quantum rotational systems

-A basic calculation of the eigenvalues for a zero potential goes as follows.
+Let's start with a basic calculation of the eigenvalues for a zero potential, corresponding to a free rotor.
+A predefined synthetic potential can be used, see all available options in the [qrotor.potential](https://pablogila.github.io/qrotor/qrotor/potential.html) documentation.
 Note that the default energy unit is meV unless stated otherwise.

 ```python